Heraldry Symbols & What They Mean

 Satyrs are not found in coats of arms except for supporters and occasionally their heads are found used as charges.

 A Satyral has the body of a lion, the face of an old man and the horns of an antelope.
-It is usually only used as a supporter in a coat of arms.
+It is usually only used as a supporter in a coat of arms and is not particularly common in heraldry.

 The sceptre is a symbol of justice and a chief emblem of royal authority.
 It is seldom borne alone.
 Frequently it occurs in the hand of a king or a saint, and it can also be found crossed, saltirewise, with a sword.